prolenta-insights/Horizon-Ephemeris-Calendar/README.md

 of measuring our temporality's texture instead of simply “keeping time”.

-For users with astrological literacy, this becomes a nifty tool for ameliorating a few of the pain points that comes with practicing that craft effectively: having to correct for universal time, research specific sunrises and sunsets to deign day charts/night charts, having to head scratch when figuring out the movements of specific stars during research... these things get clunky so this “calendar” makes grappling with this type of work a bit easier.
+For users with astrological literacy, this becomes a nifty tool for ameliorating a few of the pain points that come with practicing that craft effectively: having to correct for universal time, research specific sunrises and sunsets to deign day charts/night charts, having to head scratch when figuring out the movements of specific stars during research... these things get clunky so this “calendar” makes grappling with this type of work a bit easier.